ufukart/Comment-Approved-Notifier-Extended/readme.txt

 Thanks to [paologasp](https://wordpress.org/support/profile/paologasp) for Italian language. http://www.allenati.it/

-Thanks to Edi Mitrea for Romanian language.
+Thanks to Edi Mitrea (Rani) for Romanian language.

 == Installation ==